iz0qwm/ecowitt_http_gateway/README.md

 # ecowitt_http_gateway
-Simple HTTP gateway that receives data from <b>GW1000 with Ecowitt protocol</b> and resend data to Meteotemplate or csv, json, ecc.
+<i>Simple HTTP gateway that receives data from <b>GW1000 with Ecowitt protocol</b> and resend data to Meteotemplate or csv, json, ecc.<i>
+<b><i>Install this gateway if you have a web server at home, like a Raspberry or something where you want to store weather data</b></li>

 The GW1000 allows sending data both to Ecowitt.net and Wunderground, even to an external site as long as you select one of the two previous protocols. <br>
 We know the Wunderground protocol and we know that it don't send UV and PM2.5 data, nor ground temperature or